rusty-electron/rusty-electron.github.io/blog/_posts/2022-08-04-setting-up-cloud-folder-sync-with-rclone.md

 * [unison](https://www.cis.upenn.edu/~bcpierce/unison/)

     I tried out `unison` first for bidirectional sync but gave up as file permission issues appeared when I tried to sync it with the cloud drive.
-You can choose to ignore the permission issues and sync the files anyway by specifying it in the config file, see this [answer on SO](https://superuser.com/questions/1166185/making-unison-ignore-file-property-differences).
+You can choose to ignore the permission issues and sync the files anyway by specifying options in the config file, see this [answer on SO](https://superuser.com/questions/1166185/making-unison-ignore-file-property-differences).
 Later, I found `osync.sh` which turned out to be a better tool.

 * [freefilesync](https://freefilesync.org/)

     It is a gui tool for bidirectional sync and it is available in the AUR as `freefilesync` and `freefilesync-bin`.
-I avoided it as it has a lot of dependencies and the source package has a large compile time.
+I avoided it as it has a lot of dependencies and the source package took very long to compile.